ussnik209/-photo_editor/docs/SRS.md

 # Requirements Document
 ## 1. Introduction
 "PhoroEditor" it is app in whitch it convenient to quickly correct images.
-But you can also resize, crop, rotate and align images, as well as delete the background manually.
+But you can also rotate and align images, as well as delete the background manually.

-The app was built with Java and is available on Android 4.1.2  or higher.

 ##  2 User Requirements